SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/research_machine_learning/setup.md

 sudo raspi-config
 ```

 This will launch the rasperry pi configuration tool.
-Under `interfaces`, choose to `enable ssh`.
-You can close the configuration program and reboot now.
+Under `3 Interface Options`, choose `12 SSH` to enable ssh and select `Yes`.
+You can close the configuration program and reboot now with `shutdown -r now`.

 You might get a warning about security of SSH with the default password - don't worry about this just now, but perhaps consider changing it. `sudo raspi-config` is your path to a new password as well.